selabs-ur1/VV-TP2/exercises/no-getter.md

 Include in this repository the code of your application.
 Remove all unnecessary files like compiled binaries.
 See the [instructions](../subject.md) for suggestions on the projects to use.

 *Disclaimer* In a real project not all fields need to be accessed with a public getter.

-# Proposition to use the Doodle Project

-It seems that there is all the getter in the project, but remains particularly relevant to have an automatic verification of that for DTO objects (Warning : boolean getter start with 'is' is that normal that you don't mention that)

-In addition, I propose to make them compute other code analysis :

-- Large methods detection
-- Performance related ('.get(i)' on list that are not explicitly ArrayLists)
-- Verify visibility of attributes (ex : static package visibility in ExportResource.java)